Three Keys To a Happy and Fulfilling Life

 By observing clearly, we can find that people chase their unfulfilled desires with the same intentions they chased their fulfilled ones.
 But in the end, they find themselves miserable.

 One must understand that outer peace and happiness never guarantee inner happiness as they both are found when one makes an inner journey.

-You can be a millionaire but miserable, filled with ego, arrogance, selfishness or a millionaire who is actually happy as he does not possess such qualities.
+You can be a millionaire but miserable, filled with ego, arrogance, and selfishness, or a millionaire who is actually happy as he does not possess such qualities.
 Or you can be a middle-class man who is satisfied just because he knows what happiness is.